marmelab/react-admin/docs/EditTutorial.md

 ## Setting Default Values

-It's the Form and Ipunt components' responsibility to define default values.
+It's the Form and Input component's responsibility to define default values.

 To define default values, you can add a `defaultValues` prop to form components ([`<SimpleForm>`](./SimpleForm.md), [`<TabbedForm>`](./TabbedForm.md), etc.), or add a `defaultValue` to individual input components.
 Let's see each of these options.